 Close examination of your knee with X-rays (and often an MRI) will help Dr Ward decide how best to treat your injury.
 This may involve using a brace as well as crutches for a period of time, followed by rehabilitation as required.

 A knee arthroscopy is a common surgical procedure that usually involves two 1cm incisions at the front of your knee.
 A camera is then inserted into the knee joint to investigate the nature of your injury.

 As a knee specialist, Dr Ward can undertake a number of surgical procedures to treat different parts of the knee.
 She will consider whether:

 - the cartilage (the shiny covering of your bone ends) and meniscus (C-shaped shock absorber between your bones) can be debrided (trimmed) if they have loose torn parts

-- cartilage and bone flakes are sometimes repairable, or they may need to be treated with alternative techniques such as MACI (matrix-induced autologous chondrocyte implantation)
+- cartilage and bone flakes are sometimes repairable, or they may need to be treated with alternative techniques

 - torn ligaments can be repaired or reconstructed, depending on which ligament is involved.